Xyfir/Documentation/ptorx/tos.md

 If you find any link on our Web site or any linked web site objectionable for any reason, you may contact us about this.
 We will consider requests to remove links but will have no obligation to do so or to respond directly to you.

-Whilst we endeavour to ensure that the information on this website is correct, we do not warrant its completeness or accuracy; nor do we commit to ensuring that the website remains available or that the material on the website is kept up to date.
+Whilst we endeavor to ensure that the information on this website is correct, we do not warrant its completeness or accuracy; nor do we commit to ensuring that the website remains available or that the material on the website is kept up to date.

 ## Liabilities